 First, you should know that “CLASS” is an acronym that stands for the CLassroom Assessment Scoring System.
-It’s an observational measure that looks at the interactions between teachers and students.
+It’s an observational measure that looks at the interactions between educators and children.
 These interactions are categorized into three domains (if you work with pre-K through 12th-grade students): Emotional Support, Classroom Organization, and Instructional Support.
 Each of these domains is further made up of dimensions, and those dimensions describe specific behavioral indicators.

 You might have heard others talking about “getting all 7s,” or trying to “get a 6” in a specific dimension.
 That’s because each of the CLASS dimensions are scored on a scale of 1-7.
 A score of 1 means that there were little-to-no indicators of this type of interaction during the 20-minute observation cycle.